Solutech11/Solutech11/README.md

 ## About Me

 - 💻 Full-Stack Developer for 6 years
-- 📱 Experienced in MongoDB, Express.js, React Native, Node.js, EJS
+- 📱 Experienced in MongoDB, Express.js, React Native, Node.js, EJS, Laravel
 - 🌐 Worked on various web and mobile projects
 - 📈 Forex Trader for 4 years
 - ✝️ Christian